 Adventures in Kaleidoscopy

-Go ahead, have a visual adventure and explore my world of colorful kaleidographic mandalas.
+Go ahead, venture forth and have a visual adventure in my world of kaleidographic mandalas.

 This piece, titled Ball - Z, has vibrant color and I laughed at the final result, (the artist's feet are in the photo).
-If you explore the description page, the central lower ball contains the title cipher.
+Click the image and use the magnifier to explore the artwork.
+The central lower ball contains the title cipher.

 All my works contain an integrated title cipher.
 Because they are ciphers, they may take some time to (pause for it)... decipher, so I hope you enjoy a little mystery or a moment of perplexity regarding what the title may refer to; sometimes the location, sometimes the aforementioned unfortunate visual puns.